Date of Publishing: February 11, 2020

 - Schedule employees for shifts shorter than six hours if the shift is placed over lunchtime to avoid violating this law.

-Finally, restaurant employees who are scheduled to work six or more hours between 1:00 p.m. and 6:00 a.m (think your late night bartenders and dinner shift employees) are allowed at least 45 minutes for their meal break.
+Finally, restaurant employees who are on the schedule for six or more hours between 1:00 p.m. and 6:00 a.m (think your late-night bartenders and dinner shift employees) are allowed at least 45 minutes for their meal break.
 The only rule about timing for this law is that it should be “at a time midway between the beginning and end of such employment,” giving you a bit more flexibility to schedule breaks outside of peak hours.

 Keep in mind, all of these meal breaks are unpaid.